If these old walls could talk, oh, the love stories they've seen..

 Additions and Changes

 In November, they raised the floor in the chapel with fresh concrete, redid the entrances, added a new insulated roof on top of the original, and hung new chandeliers.
-A second dressing suite was added at this time, officially dubbed Teal's Place, after their second child.
+A second dressing suite was added at this time as well.

-Rob once again hand-carved chapel doors.
+A new set of hand-carved chapel doors were constructed.
 A welder was commissioned to create windows as close as possible to the original structure.

 Bringing life back into this space, was the added touch Olde Dobbin needed to enhance wedding days that much more.